-There is no cure for IBS.
-But, many people are able to control their symptoms with lifestyle modifications, stress management, and medicines.
+There is no cure for IBS, but many people are able to control their symptoms with lifestyle modifications, stress management, and medications.
 Treatment tends to focus on managing the condition by reducing the frequency and severity of symptoms.

 IBS can disrupt your life.
 It is very stressful to worry about having poor bowel control.
 Also, emotional stress is strongly linked to worsening of symptoms.